-The CPU is one of the most important components within a new custom streaming PC build.
-Choosing the correct one can be a pretty daunting task.
-In this article, I will discuss the main features to look for when purchasing a new streaming CPU and my opinion on the best CPUs, including budget CPUs.
+In this article, I will discuss the main features of purchasing a new streaming CPU and my opinion on the best CPUs, including budget CPUs.

-If you are very serious about streaming or even considering streaming full-time or as a professional career, these three CPUs are the best choices for you, regardless of budget.
+If you are serious about streaming or even considering streaming full-time or as a professional career, these two Ryzen and two Intel CPUs are the best choices for you, regardless of budget.

 AMD Ryzen 9 3950X